BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_2.md

 Basic knowledge about Vue, Vue Components and about data passing between components is crucial for this tutorial.
 If you are not familiar with these topics, you will not be able to follow the tutorial.
 You can find the required information for data passing on [The official Vue 2 Components Basic page](https://v2.vuejs.org/v2/guide/components) and on [The official Vue 3 Components Basic page](https://vuejs.org/guide/essentials/component-basics.html).

 You need a clone of the repository from https://github.com/RolandCsibrei/babylonjs-vue2-javascript-basic-setup.
-This is were we left off in part 1, so you can edit along reading the tutorial, or you can clone a repo with all the changes already made from here: https://github.com/RolandCsibrei/babylonjs-vue2-javascript-basic-setup/tree/all.
+This is where we left off in part 1, so you can edit along reading the tutorial, or you can clone a repo with all the changes already made from here: https://github.com/RolandCsibrei/babylonjs-vue2-javascript-basic-setup/tree/all.

 The goal of this tutorial is to show how to connect the two frameworks together and not how to use these frameworks alone.
 You need to be familiar with both frameworks at basic level to get started.